kanso/kanso/docs/guides/getting_started.md

 form-rendering code (also used by the admin app) which allows you to quickly and easily create forms based on Type definitions.

+First, we're going to create a form for adding new blog posts.
 Add the following to the end of <code>templates/blogposts.html</code>:

     <p><a href="{baseURL}/add">Add new</a></p>